-News associations seek to bar channels from hosting Pakistani panellists after Pahalgam attack
+Don’t invite Pakistani guests to TV shows, news associations tell channels

-The News Broadcasters and Digital Association cautioned its members against ‘inviting anti-India commentators’ who ‘propagate false propaganda’.
+The News Broadcasters and Digital Association and the News Broadcasters Federation urged members not to invite panellists who spread ‘anti-India propaganda’.

-The News Broadcasters and Digital Association has advised its member news channels to refrain from inviting panellists, speakers and commentators from Pakistan on television or digital programmes, following the Pahalgam terror attack, reported News18.
+Two organisations representing news organisations have urged media outlets not to invite panellists from Pakistan in television debates in the wake of the Pahalgam terror attack.

-The NBDA is the apex body representing private news broadcasters in India.
+The News Broadcasters and Digital Association, the apex body representing private news broadcasters in India, has advised its member news channels to refrain from inviting panellists, speakers and commentators from Pakistan on television or digital programmes, following the Pahalgam terror attack, reported News18.

 The advisory, issued to editors affiliated with the association, cited concerns raised by the Ministry of Information and Broadcasting about the presence of Pakistani commentators on Indian news platforms.